ppat/homelab-ops-ansible/packages/roles/apt_install/README.md

 homelab_ops.packages.apt_install
 ================================

-Installs one or more APT packages if not already installed.
-Additionally, this role can configure any required APT repositories that need to be added prior to installation.
+A role that installs APT packages and configures repositories for immutable infrastructure.
+This role optimizes package installation for image building or first-boot scenarios.

+This role manages APT packages by:

+1. Configuring required apt repositories, if required
+2. Installing specified packages

-This role is intended for use in building immutable infrastructure (i.e., building images or installing on newly provisioned infrastructure).
-Therefore, it will not upgrade packages if they already exist.
+Not intended for upgrading existing packages.
+For upgrades, use the [ansible.builtin.apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html) module directly.
+It will not upgrade packages if they already exist.
 In these intended use cases, this role will run faster than directly using the [ansible.builtin.apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html) module, minimizing image build or first-boot times.

-For upgrading packages, please use the [ansible.builtin.apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html) module directly.

 Requirements
 ------------